luapower/luapower-all/ui.md

 ## The ui module/singleton

 The [ui] singleton is a thin facade over [nw]'s app singleton.
-It manages the app's runtime settings, behavior, events and global resources.
+It allows creating OS windows, quitting the app, creating timers, using the clipboard, etc.

 -------------------------------------- ---------------------------------------
 __native properties__